Dr Zunaid Alli explores skin hydration and biorevitalisation with hyaluronic acid-based injectables

-Hyaluronic acid for skin hydration and biorevitalisation The majority of HA used in skin hydration and biorevitalisation is non-cross-linked.
+The majority of HA used in skin hydration and biorevitalisation is non-cross-linked.
 As the product is injected into the dermoepidermal junction, it aids to add HA to the layers undergoing mitotic division, hence producing better quality keratinocytes.4 As HA is water-soluble, in non-cross-linked form its effects only set in upon epidermal and/or superficial intradermal administration.4 If injected into the hypodermis, the non-crosslinked HA is transported away from the skin and metabolised, with little to no effect.4,5

 Technological advances have improved the viscoelastic properties of HA skin biorevitalisers by adding cross-linked HA products such as Viscoderm Hydrobooster6 and Stylage Hydromax7 to existing dermal filler ranges to treat wrinkles and improve elasticity in dynamic areas of the skin.

 In my view, practitioners should consider using non-cross-linked HA when applying a full-face protocol for skin hydration, and a cross-linked HA using a linear thread technique to treat wrinkles such as those in the periocular region or the area below the cheeks.